clojurewerkz/scrypt/README.md

 ## Project Maturity

-ClojureWerkz Scrypt is a young project but it builds on a Java implementation of Scrypt that has been around for a couple of years.
+ClojureWerkz Scrypt is a fairly young project built on top of a Java implementation of Scrypt that has been around for a couple of years.

 ## Artifacts